Gary Ewing: Knots Landing

 With the arrival of Sid's sister, Abby Cunningham (Donna Mills), Gary soon found himself lusting after her, as she did for him.
 After initially rejecting Abby's advances, Gary and Abby eventually slept together and had an affair, until Val discovered it.
 With Gary being thrown out of his marital home by Val, he moved in with Abby.
-Gary also became close friends with an up-and-coming singer he discovered, called Ciji Dunne, until Ciji was tragically murdered.
-Gary initially believed that he might have killed her while heavily drunk, but he later realized that he didn't, and he was acquitted.
-When Jock was declared legally dead as a result of a plane crash in South America, Gary stood to inherit millions of dollars.
-He started a company called Gary Ewing Enterprises.
+When his father, Jock Ewing, was declared legally dead as a result of a plane crash in South America, Gary stood to inherit millions of dollars.
+However, Jock's will stipulated that although Gary was to inherit $10 million and 10% of Ewing Oil, he would not be able to access the principal amount and would only be able to live off the interest it accrued, which itself could be $1 million a year.
+He and Abby moved out of her house in Seaview Circle and into a beach house, while he also started a company called Gary Ewing Enterprises.
+Gary also became close friends with an up-and-coming singer he discovered called Ciji Dunne (Lisa Hartman), until Ciji was tragically murdered.
+Gary initially believed that he might have killed her while heavily drunk and he was arrested for her murder, but it was later revealed that he didn't and he was acquitted.
 A possible reconciliation with Val failed to materialise around this time, and Gary and Val eventually divorced for the second time.
-Gary also went on to buy a ranch, called Westfork.
+Gary also went on to buy a ranch, which he named Westfork, in honor of Southfork Ranch where he grew up.
+In the mid-1980s, Gary, Abby and their former neighbour Karen Fairgate (now Karen MacKenzie) become joint partners in a new business venture, an upscale coastal resort called Lotus Point.